How to recycle a wetsuit

 When buying a wetsuit online, the most sustainable way to ship it is in a recycled plastic shipping bag.
 Shipping bags reduce the volume of the package, which makes it possible for the courier to carry more parcels into his van.
 This reduces the amount of fuel needed for delivery.
 Make sure you always reuse or recycle your packaging when buying anything online.

-SRFACE wetsuits are shipped o in recycled plastic bags.
-We have chosen one of the thickest plastics.
+SRFACE wetsuits are shipped in recycled plastic bags.
+We have chosen a thick plastic to produce the bag.
 Therefore, it will survive the journey from the factory to you.
-On top of that, the wetsuit bag is reusable.
+On top of that, the SRFACE wetsuit bag is reusable.
 A closure rope is added to the bag, so it can be used as a wetsuit bag to store your wet wetsuit in your car.

 Recycled plastic uses less water when it’s made compared to recycled carton boxes.
-And the fact that you can use the bag as a wetsuit bag gives it a nice extra touch.
+And the fact that you can use the bag as a wetsuit bag means you don’t produce as much waste.

 SRFACE is always on the lookout for new sustainable ways to lower our carbon footprint.
 Innovations in the wetsuit production process, materials, technologies and recycling initiatives.
-Do you have a great idea that we have to look into? let us know, we are all ears.
+Do you have a great idea that we should look into?
+Let us know, we’re all ears.